developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-0/guide/setup/index.md

 ## Multi-user Mode

 EKB 2.0 (and higher) supports deployment of Primary and Non-Primary Users to devices.
-Primary users can make changes to EKB settings through the Settings panel or have settings changes by using the Zebra StageNow staging tool or a company's own Enterprise Mobile Management system (if it supports such capabilities).
+Primary users can make changes to EKB settings through the Settings panel or have settings changes by using the Zebra StageNow staging tool or a company's own Enterprise Mobile Management system (if supported by that system).
 Non-primary Users cannot change EKB settings on the device or through a staging tool.

 -----